wofsauge/IsaacDocs/beta/docs/EntityNPC.md

 ### MakeChampion () {: aria-label='Functions' }
 #### void MakeChampion ( int Seed ) {: .copyable aria-label='Functions' }
 Forces a non champion to become a champion, resets hp to max hp.

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     Hard to use because there are millions of possible seeds to input here.Use Morph() to change the champion Color instead!
 ___
 [ ](#){: .abp .tooltip .badge }
 ### MakeSplat () {: aria-label='Functions' }